sergei-mironov/aicli/README.md

 To save time on model setup, it's a good idea to store standard initialization details in configuration files.
 Aicli will automatically read any files named `_aicli`, `.aicli`, `_sm_aicli`, or `_sm_aicli` from the home directory all the way down to the current working directory.
+Before reading each configuration file, the working directory is changed to the directory containing the file.

-For example, the `~/_aicli` file might contain something like this:
+For instance, the `~/_aicli` file might include the configuration displayed below.
+The `~/.openai-apikey.txt` file mentioned is expected to contain the personal API key provided by OpenAI.

 ```
 /model openai:dall-e-2